sheldonresearch/ProG/README.md

 <img height="350" src="/ProG_pipeline.jpg?sanitize=true" />

+Firstly, download from onedrive https://1drv.ms/u/s!ArZGDth_ySjPjkW2n-zsF3_GGvC1?e=rEnBA7 (126MB)to get `Experiment.zip`.
-Firstly, unzip to get our dataset pre-trained model which is already pre-trained, and indecued graph, sample data in the few-shot setting.
+You can unzip to get our dataset pre-trained model which is already pre-trained, and indecued graph, sample data in the few-shot setting.
 ``` shell
 unzip Experiment.zip
 ```